 The customer due diligence includes the determination by the institution of the identity of the ultimate beneficial owner (UBO) (identification and verification).
 The institution must identify the UBO in respect of each customer.
 The ultimate beneficial owner is always a natural person.
-This rule is relevant not only when the customer is a legal entity, such as a legal person or foundation, or a legal structure such as a trust, but also when the customer is a natural person over whom another natural person has actual control or for whose account a transaction or activity is performed.35 The customer due diligence concerning the UBO is a legal requirement.36 The background to this is that criminals can use structures involving Dutch or foreign legal persons as a means of concealing the criminal origin of funds.
+This rule is relevant not only when the customer is a legal entity, such as a legal person or foundation, or a legal structure such as a trust, but also when the customer is a natural person has actual control or for whose account a transaction or activity is performed.